 Duvets and quilts are often the most neglected items of bedding.
-We’ll regularly wash our bed sheets, but can easily forget about the duvets inside those or the quilts on top.
-There’s no need to fret about washing such a large item or about cleaning a delicate quilt, with this article the process for how to wash a duvet or quilt is a lot simpler than you may think.
+We’ll regularly wash our bed sheets, but can easily forget about the duvets inside or the quilts on top.
+There’s no need to fret about washing such a large item or about cleaning a delicate quilt - this article is here to show you that the process for how to wash a duvet or quilt is a lot simpler than you may think.

 Before attempting to wash a duvet or quilt at home, remember to check the item's care label and follow the suggested washing instructions.
 Many duvets and quilts will recommend taking the item to a professional dry cleaner, but it is possible to wash a duvet at home as long as you have a big enough washing machine and follow the care label instructions carefully.

-How to clean a duvet or quilt with feather or down fillings
+How to wash a feather or down duvet or quilt at home

-Check the care label of feather and down filled duvets / quilts as they may not be washable and may require dry-cleaning.
+It is important to check the care label of feather and down-filled duvets and quilts as you may not be able to machine wash your duvet but it may instead require dry-cleaning.

-- After washing, make sure they are completely dried and aired before use
+After washing, make sure to completely air and dry your duvet or quilt before use

 Important points for washing quilts